 With an acceptance rate of 9.3%, admission to Brown is very competitive.
 Based on our analysis, to have a good chance of being admitted, you need to be at the very top of your class and have an SAT score of close to 1560, or an ACT score of around 34.

 Not quite there?
 You still have a chance of getting in, but it’s in the single digits.
+Improve your chances on getting accepted to Brown by taking one of our offered SAT prep courses.
 Let’s take a closer look at Brown admission statistics.

 Brown Admissions Statistics

 Brown’s acceptance rate in 2016 was 9.3%.
 For students applying to the class of 2020, out of 32,390 applicants, Brown admitted 3,015.
 The average GPA of admitted applicants was 4.05, the average ACT score was 32, and the average SAT score was 1490.

 For students who took the ACT, the 25th percentile score of successful applicants was 29, and the 75th percentile ACT score was 34.

 For students who took the SAT, the 25th percentile score was 1410.
 The 75th percentile score was 1560.

 If you’re somewhere in the middle of these numbers, remember that a high test score can compensate for a slightly lower GPA, and vice versa.
 If you’re at the lower end, it helps if you’re a diverse applicant, the child of an alum, or have incredible personal achievements.
 Still, at the 25th percentile, your chances of getting in are in the low single digits.

 Other aspects of your application, such as athletics, extracurricular and recommendations, are important, but will likely only make a difference for admission if you’re in the 75th percentile range for your GPA and SAT/ACT scores.